obestwalter/i3configger/README.md

 ## How?

-This can best be understood by how I use this to generate [my own i3 config](https://github.com/obestwalter/i3config) - here are the config partias: [.i3/config.d](https://github.com/obestwalter/i3config/tree/master/config.d)
+This can best be understood by how I use this to generate [my own i3 config](https://github.com/obestwalter/i3config) - here are the config partials: [.i3/config.d](https://github.com/obestwalter/i3config/tree/master/config.d)

 The call